 New College is committed to providing an open and safe environment which both values and promotes diversity and equality of opportunity, encouraging all our staff and students to fulfil their potential.

-The Tutor for Equality and Diversity is Barbara Rossi.
+The Tutor for Equality, Diversity and Inclusion is Barbara Rossi.
 She is supported by the Equality, Diversity and Inclusion Officer, Freyja Madsen.
-The Warden chairs the Equality and Diversity Committee, composed of senior and junior members.
+The Warden chairs the Equality, Diversity and Inclusion Committee, composed of senior and junior members.

 If you would like to find out more, please read the College's Equality Policy.